Brooklyn Friends School

 Brooklyn Friends School is a school at 375 Pearl Street in Downtown Brooklyn, New York City.
-Brooklyn Friends School (BFS) is an independent, college preparatory Quaker school serving a culturally diverse educational community of approximately 900 students as of 2017–18, from preschool (two years of age) through 12th grade.
+Brooklyn Friends School (BFS) is an independent, college preparatory Quaker school serving a culturally diverse educational community of approximately 725, from two years of age through 12th grade.

 History and governance

 Founded in 1867 by the Religious Society of Friends as a coeducational Quaker school, Brooklyn Friends School is one of the oldest continuously operating independent schools in New York City.

 Starting as a grade school, BFS added a kindergarten in 1902, a high school division in 1907, and a Preschool and Family Center in 1985 and 1992 respectively.
 The most recent addition, the BFS Preschool, has gained prominence as one of the city's premier early learning centers.

 The Academy Award-winning 1981 documentary Close Harmony chronicled how a children's choir of 4th- and 5th-graders from the school joined with elderly retirees from a Brooklyn Jewish seniors' center to give a joint concert.

-By 2000, the school's headmaster, who had been in the position for ten years, resigned at the request of the board of trustees over allegations of financial mismanagement; audits revealed a deficit of $900,000 for 2000 and $375,000 for 1999.
-The outgoing headmaster denied any impropriety, and some parents defended his leadership.
+In 2000, the school's Head, who had been in the position for ten years, resigned at the request of the board of trustees over allegations of financial mismanagement; audits revealed a deficit of $900,000 for 2000 and $375,000 for 1999.
+The outgoing Head of School denied any impropriety, and some parents defended his leadership.

 The school had about 400 students in 1995 and about 107 teachers in 2000.

-The school was once owned by the Quakers' New York Quarterly Meeting, but the school and the Quaker meeting ended their affiliation in 2010.
+The school was founded by the Quakers' Religious Society of Friends.
+The school and the Quaker meeting ended their affiliation in 2010.
 Few of the school's modern-day students are Quaker, although the school culture and curriculum incorporate Quaker ideals.
 The school's charter specifies that half of the board of trustees must be Quaker and one of the two chairs of the board must be appointed by the Quakers.

+In 2019, Crissy Cáceres accepted the opportunity to become Head of School, having previously been Assistant Head of School at Georgetown Day School.

+Heads of School

 Academics

-Brooklyn Friends School is split into four academic levels: Preschool, Lower School (K-4), Middle School (5-8), and Upper School (9-12).
+Brooklyn Friends School is split into four academic levels: Early Childhood (2s/3s/4s), Lower School (K-4), Middle School (5-8), and Upper School (9-12).
+Brooklyn Friends' educational approach emphasizes "social impact, diversity, inclusion, and student well-being."

+Athletics and Arts

+Brooklyn Friends School offers both Performing and Visual Art curriculums.
+Performing arts include courses in dance, drama, music, and technical theater.
+The visual arts program includes drawing and painting, sculpture, ceramics, woodworking, photography, video, and art history.

+Their athletics programs include Basketball, Golf, Tennis, Baseball, Softball, Track, and Volleyball.